 - Onions.
 I used a mix of scallions and chopped red onion.

-- Citrus.
+- Citrus juice.
 A touch of lime juice adds just the right amount of bite to this chipotle corn salsa recipe.
+(If you don't have lime juice, you can use lemon juice in a pinch.)

 This recipe for chipotle corn salsa is really easy.
-The hardest part is roasting the chili (which really isn’t that hard!)
-Here’s how to make this copycat corn salsa from Chipotle:
+The hardest part is roasting the chili (which really isn’t that hard!).

 - Start by roasting your pasilla pepper in the oven.
 This is easy to do and similar to how I roast hatch chilis (see this guide for reference).
-Simply place your chili on a baking sheet, and pop them into a 400 degrees oven for about 20 minutes.
+Simply place your peppers on a baking sheet and pop them into a 400-degree oven for about 20 minutes.
 You’ll know they’re ready to come out once the skin starts to blister slightly.

-- While your pepper is cooling, roast the corn.
+- Roast the corn.
+While your pepper is cooling, roast the corn.
 I did this on the stovetop in a medium pan for about 6-8 minutes, which gave it a nice flavor.
 Set aside to cool while you prep your other ingredients.

 - Chop the onions, scallions, jalapeno, and cilantro and place them in a medium slice bowl.
 Add the cumin, salt, and lime juice and stir to combine.